 Facebook Watch is Facebook’s take on steaming.
 The service provides access to both short and long-form content uploaded by users, as well as shows commissioned by Facebook.
 Making it quite a mixed bag when it comes to what’s on offer.
 Facebook Watch is free to access.

-Fandor has had a rough time over the last couple of years but the service is still in business.
-This subscription streaming service is designed for those who love films and want to support the industry, and especially the independent side of it.
-Fandor provides access to a selection of movies, documentaries, and more for $5.99 per month.
+Fandor is a subscription streaming service designed for those who love films and want to support the industry, especially the independent side of it.
+Fandor provides access to a selection of movies, documentaries, and more for free, and there’s also the option to upgrade to an ad-free viewing experience for $4.99 per month.

 FlixFling claims to offer more than 5,000 movies including new releases and cult classics.
-The service especially seems to be proud of its stockpile of ‘hard to find gems” which give you an idea of the type of content that’s available.
-A FlixFling subscription costs $7.99 per month following the seven-day free trial.
+The service specifically makes the point of its ‘hard-to-find gems’ which should give you an idea of the type of content that’s available and what to expect.
+A FlixFling subscription costs $7.99 per month following a seven-day free trial.

-Gaia is a little different to the other streaming service on this list as it comes with a clear focus on content that’s good for the body, mind and spirit.
+Gaia is a little different to many of the other streaming services on this list as it comes with a clear focus on content that’s good for the body, mind and spirit.
 The service claims to offer access to more than 8,000 films, shows and classes, including yoga, meditation, fitness and lifestyle content.
 A Gaia subscription costs $11.99 per month.

 GINX Esports TV